 Additionally, it’s not just the amino acids that can help collagen production – for example, vitamin C is important to concurrently consume as it aids endogenous collagen production and repair.

-I will say that when consulting a myriad of currently available research studies, when it comes to collagen dietary supplements I did see one study suggest consuming less than 30.8 mg collagen peptides daily reduces potential health benefits (1).
+I will say that when consulting currently available research, when it comes to collagen dietary supplements I did see one study suggest consuming less than 30.8 mg collagen peptides daily reduces potential health benefits (1).

 Dietary Sources of Collagen